 - Don’t treat super as something you only need to think about when you retire – by then it could be too late.
 The earlier you start taking control of your super, the more likely you'll be better placed at retirement.

 - If you have more than one super account (as is often the case if you’ve worked at different places), look at consolidating them into one low-fee, member-focused super fund such as an Industry SuperFund.
 That way you may not be paying multiple management fees.
-Think before you switch!
+Before you switch, think about:

 - Are there any termination fees from your existing fund?